noxasch/noxasch/README.md

 - 2015 - Java for OS and Android Development
 - 2016 - Python Face Recognition System, PHP web base application
 - 2017 - IOT Technologies and Digital Ocean
-- 2018 - Python Data Scraping Engine and AWS
+- 2018 - Python Data Scraping Engine and AWS, ElectronJs
 - 2020 - Dart and Flutter Development, Fastify
 - 2021 - Ruby and Ruby On Rails 5, CircleCI and AWS
 - 2022 - Ruby On Rails and Flutter